Sir Orfeo: Synopsis

 Sir Orfeo, a king in England, loses his wife Heurodis (i.e. Eurydice) to the fairy king, who steals her away from under an ympe-tre (a tree propagated by grafting), probably an apple or cherry tree.
 Heurodis had visited the orchard the day before, accompanied by two maidens, to sleep beneath the shade of its branches; however, when she had awoken from her midday nap, she was so distressed that they had to call for the help of knights to restrain her.
 In her sleep, she had been visited by the king of the Otherworld, she claimed, who was intent upon taking her to his underworld kingdom.
 Now, a day later, she is in the orchard again, as the king of the Otherworld has instructed her to be, and despite a posse of armed knights surrounding and protecting her, she vanishes away.

 Orfeo, distraught by this, leaves his court and wanders alone in a forest.
 He has left his steward in charge of the kingdom and seems to have no intention of returning to his capital city of Winchester (in southern England, the old capital of the Anglo-Saxon kingdom of Wessex).
 Winchester was called Thrace in those days, the reader is assured.
-Sir Orfeo leaves instructions that when they learn of his death, they should convene a parliament and choose a new king.
+Sir Orfeo leaves instructions that when they learn of his death, they should convene another parliament and choose a new king.

-Sir Orfeo wanders in the forest for many years, sleeping on the bare earth and living on berries and fruits in summer, roots and the bark of trees in winter.
-After ten years, he sees Heurodis riding past in the company of a fairy host.
-She is riding with sixty ladies, with not a man among them, hawking by a river.
+Sir Orfeo wanders in the forest for several years, sleeping on the bare earth and living on berries and fruits in summer, roots and the bark of trees in winter.
+After ten years, he sees Heurodis riding past in the company of a fairy host, who cries with pity for him over his physical condition.
+She is riding with sixty ladies, with no men among them, hunting by a river.
 He follows these ladies into a cliff and travels for three miles through the rock until he emerges into a fairy kingdom, a flat expanse of countryside presided over by a magnificent castle, built from gold and crystal and glass.
 He is allowed into the castle by the gatekeeper and looking all about, he sees, lying inside these castle walls, people who had been thought to be dead, but who were not: